prashant9394/helm-charts/usecases/host-attestation/depolyment.md

 ```

 Cleanup steps that needs to be done for a fresh deployment
-* Uninstall all the chart deployments
+* Uninstall all the chart deployments.
-* Cleanup the data at NFS mount
+* Cleanup the data at NFS mount and TA nodes.
 * Remove all objects(secrets, rbac, clusterrole, service account) related namespace related to deployment ```kubectl delete ns <namespace>```.

 **Note**: